Nissan Silvia: Spec-S

 The Spec-S was fitted with a naturally aspirated SR20DE engine, and featured a 5-speed manual transmission (in addition to a 4-speed automatic available on both the Spec-S and the Spec-R).
 It lacked the additional chassis support of the Spec-R, featured 2-piston front brake calipers and a slightly smaller brake booster.
 The Spec-S came only with an open differential with an optional viscous LSD.

+At the same time, the "Autech Version" developed by Autech Japan was added.
+Based on the Spec S, various parts were fine-tuned.
+The naturally aspirated SR20DE engine with NVCS was specially designed to improve combustion efficiency by increasing the compression ratio and exhaust efficiency at high rpm by reducing back pressure.
+Valve timing and lift were tuned to achieve the desired torque characteristics.